News

 Will all membership cards have a QR code?

-We’ll start phasing them in from September 2023 onwards.
-All adult and adult family membership cards will eventually have them.
+We started phasing in QR codes on membership cards from September 2023.
+All adult and adult family membership cards will eventually have a QR code.

-Cards for Youth members won’t have them because of data protection rules.
+Cards for Youth members won’t have QR codes due to data protection laws.

 Will new Life Membership cards have a QR code?